dmhuehol/EnvAn-Northeast-US-Winter-Storms/README.md

 levfilter: Removes an input level type from a soundings data structure.
 Updated 25 June 2018 for compatibility with IGRA v2.

+locateASOSstations: Locates all ASOS stations within a bounding box of latitude and longitude.

 newtip: Creates a custom Data Cursor tooltip using variables from within a parent function.
 Must be nested within another function.
 This version of newtip is specifically designed to work with wnAllPlot and wnYearPlot, but the method could easily be adapted for any similar circumstance.

 plotyyy: Plots data using three y-axes.
 Small changes made to original function written by Denis Gilbert of the Maurice Lamontagne Institute.
 Link to original function: https://www.mathworks.com/matlabcentral/fileexchange/1017-plotyyy